samharad/zprint/doc/options/community.md

 will be used as the indent for argument functions (which is everything that is not explicitly classified as a body function).

+## How to get community endorsed formatting?

+You can place the options map `{:style :community}` [anywhere an options map is accepted] (../altering.md#2-get-the-options-map-recognized-by-zprint-when-formatting).